pallets/click/docs/utils.rst

 .. versionadded:: 2.0

-Sometimes it's useful to pause until the user presses any key on the keyboard.
-This is especially useful on Windows where ``cmd.exe`` by default will close the window at the end of the command execution instead of waiting.
+Sometimes, it's useful to pause until the user presses any key on the keyboard.
+This is especially useful on Windows where ``cmd.exe`` will close the window at the end of the command execution by default, instead of waiting.

-In click this can be accomplished by the :func:`pause` function.
+In click, this can be accomplished with the :func:`pause` function.
 This function will print a quick message to the terminal (which can be customized) and wait for the user to press a key.
-In addition to that it will also become a noop if the script is not run interactively.
+In addition to that, it will also become a NOP (no operation instruction) if the script is not run interactively.

 Example::